Demonstrates how to use specialized functions to select a level of detail based on dynamic conditions.

 The function constants control the source of a parameter to the lighting computation in the

-[[function_constant(index)]] attribute qualifier, this function can determine whether or not it should sample from a texture.
-The function only samples from a texture if the attribute qualifier indicates that a texture parameter is present, otherwise it reads a uniform value from the
+[[function_constant(index)]] attribute, this function can determine whether it should sample from a texture.
+The function only samples from a texture if the attribute indicates that a texture parameter is present; otherwise, it reads a uniform value from the

 The corresponding inputs to the fragment function also use the same function constants.